IgniteUI/igniteui-documentation/topics/02_Controls/igDoughnutChart/03_igDoughnutChart_API_Links.md

 - [igDoughnutChart jQuery API](%%jQueryApiUrl%%/ui.igDoughnutChart): The documentation contains an overview of the control and full list of options, events, and methods with code snippets.

-- [*igDoughnutChart* Ignite UI for MVC API](Infragistics.Web.Mvc~Infragistics.Web.Mvc.DoughnutChartModel.html): The documentation contains the description of the `igDoughnutChart` and a list of all of its members.
+- [*igDoughnutChart* %%ProductNameMVC%% API](Infragistics.Web.Mvc~Infragistics.Web.Mvc.DoughnutChartModel.html): The documentation contains the description of the `igDoughnutChart` and a list of all of its members.

 ## Related Content